MarsCapone/fractal-viewer/README.md

 * Ability to swap view (swap Mandelbrot and Julia panels) but keep any previous saved states.
 * Functionality for rotation exists.
 But other things break.
-To enable, uncomment line in ReaxingSettings and in Calculations.
+To enable, uncomment line in ReaxingSettings and in calculation.Calculations.
 * Double click to maximise, window.
 For some reason panels get deleted when closed after being maximised.
 To enable, change `MAXIMISE` to `true` in `FractalPanelListenener.java`.